zaxx-q/AIPromptBridge/README.md

 1. Press **Ctrl+Alt+X**
 2. Click and drag to select a screen region
 3. Choose an action (Describe, Extract Text, etc.) or ask a question
-4. Results open in a chat window with the image attached, can also directly copied to clipboard.
+4. Results open in a chat window with the image attached, can also be copied to clipboard or typed directly into the active field.

 ### Audio Tool